xrettle/WFGY/README.md

 <br/>

 Early **Tension Universe · Q130** effective-layer experiments.
-Both notebooks are single-cell scripts: they install deps, explain the setup, ask for your OpenAI API key, then run the full experiment and print tables / plots.
+Both notebooks are single-cell scripts: they install deps, explain the setup, prompt you to provide an API key (locally in Colab), then run the full experiment and print tables / plots.
 No fine-tuning, only encoding and scoring changes.

 - **Q130-A · OOD tension gauge (Hollywood vs Physics)**